RoboBrainz/robobrainz.github.com/posts/advisor-meeting-2.md

 * The theme for the website could be updated.
 It looks a little plain compared to [my personal site](http://phora.github.io).
 * Start learning about how heuristic functions are used in AI.
 * Look at the [Numenta NUPIC code](http://numenta.org/nupic.html).
+* I should probably enable some form of commenting system on the blog.
+Will do so now.

 # Drew
 * Unavailable for the meeting due to external circumstances.